aquasecurity/harbor-scanner-aqua/README.md

    at `/usr/local/bin/scannercli`.
 The provided Helm chart mounts the `scannercli` executable automatically by pulling the `registry.aquasec.com/scanner:$AQUA_CSP_VERSION` from Aqua Registry and running it as an [init container][k8s-init-containers].
-   The init container's command is configured to copy the executable from the container's filesystem to an [emptyDir][k8s-volume-emptyDir] volume, which is then shared with the main container.
-Finally the `scannercli` executable is mounted at `/usr/local/bin/scannercli` to make it accessible to the main container.
+   The init container's command is configured to copy the executable from the container's filesystem to an [emptyDir][k8s-volume-emptyDir] volume, which is shared with the main container.
+This makes the `scannercli` executable available to the main container at `/usr/local/bin/scannercli` to make it accessible to the main container.

    > **NOTE**: Make sure that you provide valid Aqua Registry credentials received from Aqua Security as Helm values